redhat-cop/ocp4-helpernode/docs/vars-doc.md

 Similar to the master section; this sets up worker node configuration.
 Please note that this is an array.

+> :rotating_light: This section is optional if you're installing a compact cluster

 ```
 workers:
   - name: "worker0"